Canadian Schools are Failing Sexual Assault Victims: What You Can Do

-The trauma then lives unprocessed in the mind, where it resurfaces when “triggered” and manifests most commonly through panic attacks and flashbacks.
+Trauma alters your brain.
+When experiencing a sexual assault, one enters a state of ‘survival mode’ that doesn’t quite turn off even after the event is over; the trauma then remains unprocessed in the mind.
+For most, it resurfaces when “triggered” and manifests typically through panic attacks and flashbacks, among other symptoms.
 There is no going back to who you were before it happened; there is only integrating who it has made you now.

-Most universities have a mental health centre for students, where support groups and counsellors will be available with no or minimal charge.
+Most universities have a mental health centre for students where support groups and counsellors will be available with no or minimal charge.

 When talking with a therapist about your assault, everything you say is completely and totally confidential.
 By law, a therapist or counsellor can only break this confidentiality agreement if they truly believe you are a danger to yourself or others.
 For more information about your rights when seeing a therapist, click here.

 .
 Hope 247 (includes resources for LGBTQ+; male survivors)

 .
 Dawn Canada (includes resources for disabled women; indigenous women)

 .
 Sexual Assault Survivor’s Support Line & Leadership (includes resources for transgender, two-spirit and non-binary survivors)

 .
 1 in 6 (for male survivors)